 The bottom line

 Eating fruit and vegetables is linked with lower risk of all kinds of chronic diseases, including some types of cancer.
+Food intake does not cause huge shifts in blood pH, and urine acidity is not indicative of what is going on in the blood.
 Most fruit and vegetables are “alkalinizing,” but does this play much of a role in why these foods tend to be protective against chronic disease?
 We don’t know.
 It may play some role, but so do phytochemicals, vitamins, minerals, fiber, and the thousands of disease-fighting components found in plants.